SurfaceJS/surface/packages/@surface/custom-element/readme.md

 ```

 ## Reactivity
 The core of the binding system is reactivity that allows the ui keep sync with the data.
 Templates can evaluate almost any valid javascript expression¹.
 But only properties can be observed.

-Example assuming that the scope contains an variable called amount and item:
+Example assuming that the scope contains variables called amount and item:
 ```html
 <span>The value is: {(host.value + item.value) * amount}</span>
 ```